anon923882/cloned-download-manager/README.md

 follow these steps:

 1. Clone the project.
-2. Download and extract the [JBR](https://github.com/JetBrains/JetBrainsRuntime/releases), and make it available by either:
+2. Download and extract the [JBR 21 build](https://github.com/JetBrains/JetBrainsRuntime/releases) (or any other JDK 21
+   distribution), and make it available by either:

     - Adding it to your `PATH`, or
     - Setting the `JAVA_HOME` environment variable to its installation path.

+   Gradle relies on this locally installed toolchain; it will not attempt to download a JDK automatically.

 3. Navigate to the project directory, open your terminal and execute the following command: